microsoft/AzureArcSCVMMTSG/1_Unifed resource model.md

 This troubleshooting guide addresses two scenarios:

 Scenario 1) A VM is Azure-enabled through SCVMM Azure VM Inventory but also has the Arc agent installed via one of the Arc-enabled servers methods.
-This results in two Azure resources for the impacted VMs under Azure Arc -> Machines.
+This results in two Azure resources for each of the impacted VMs under Azure Arc -> Machines tab.
 Start from Step 1 below to remove the duplicate resources and consolidate them into a single resource with the full capabilities of Azure Arc.

 Scenario 2) A VM is not Azure-enabled but has the Arc agent installed via one of the Arc-enabled servers methods.
 You may encounter one of the two experiences:
    - **‘Link to SCVMM’** option is missing in the SCVMM VM Inventory view due to a portal issue.
    - **‘Link to SCVMM’** is present, but there are a lot of Arc-for-Servers resources, and an automation would be helpful.

-Start from Step 4 below to get the full range of Azure Arc capabilities for your SCVMM VMs.
+Start from Step 4 (optional) or Step 5 below to get the full range of Azure Arc capabilities for your SCVMM VMs.

 Steps: